yuntai/evm-bridge/README.md

 npm install
 ```

+## Note on Security
+Totally vulnerable when the private keys of the relayers are compromised.
+To mitigate this, the signature of the intitator can be included which to be verified
+ by the birdge on the receiving chain.
+But the sender-initiated revert operation is still not secure since the bridge on the sender side can never trust
+ the state of the transfer reported from the bridge on the receiving chain if the relayer is not trusted.
+More generally any operation that needs to inquire
+ the state of the other chain is not possbilly done trustlessly.
+In the same vein,the fund cannot be securly withdrawed since the state of the other side needs
+ to be inquired.

 ## Test on main nets with USDC (betwen polygon and bsc)
 In `hardhat.config.ts`, main nets are configured with four test accounts, nicknamed `owner`, `relayOwner`, `bob` and `alice`.
 The preconfigured private keys for these four accounts are read from `.env` file.
 `owner` account is one who bridge contract and `relayOwner` is the account invoking the contract from the relayer.